l-Shane-l/tiny-wlhs/README.md

 # TinyWL Haskell Implementation

 ## Project Overview
 This project aims to create a total Haskell implementation of TinyWL (Tiny Wayland Compositor) using Haskell bindings for wlroots.
-The ultimate goal is to provide a way to test and validate Haskell bindings for the wlroots library.
+If successful a user will be able to create a Wayland compostitor using this library using only haskell,

 ## Current Status
 Please check [TODO.md](TODO.md)

-The project is currently in Stage 1 of development.
-I am working on refactoring TinyWL's main function into Haskell.

-### Stage 1 Goal
-Create a Haskell implementation of `c_main` that uses Haskell bindings and implements its logic in Haskell.

 ## System Architecture